Devian

-Devian was a Swedish metal band formed by Legion (former singer for Marduk) and Emil in 2006.
-Originally called Rebel Angels, then Elizium, and finally went to Devian after they found Elizium had been used too many times, and the new name sounded more mysterious and sinister.
+Devian was a Swedish metal band that Legion (former singer for Marduk) and Emil formed in 2006.
+Originally called Rebel Angels and then Elizium, they settled on Devian after they found Elizium had been used too often.
+The new name sounded more mysterious and sinister.

-They released two albums, Ninewinged Serpent in 2007, and God To The Illfated in 2008.
-In the summer of 2008, they embarked on a European tour alongside Vader.
+They released two albums, Ninewinged Serpent in 2007 and God To The Illfated in 2008.
+In the summer of 2008, they toured Europe with Vader.

+Metal.de rated Devian's albums as 5 out of 10.
+Norway's Scream Magazine gave God To The Illfated a 3 out of 6 score, arguing that the band evoked their first album too much.
+Rock Hard gave both albums 8 out of 10.

-Legion left the band in 2010 to focus on his careers as a tattoo artist.
+Legion left the band in 2010 to focus on his career as a tattoo artist.
 After the other members tried and failed to keep Devian alive, they agreed to disband it.